Jamie Dodds: Hamilton

-On February 9, 2007 he returned to his hometown and signed with Hamilton Croatia in the Ontario Soccer League (OSL).
+On February 9, 2007, he returned to his hometown and signed with Hamilton Croatia in the Ontario Soccer League (OSL).
 In 2009, he was named the OSL's Provincial West division's MVP.
 He returned to professional soccer for the 2010 season when Hamilton joined the Canadian Soccer League.
-He made his CSL debut on May 15, 2010 in a 2-1 victory over TFC Academy.
+He made his CSL debut on May 15, 2010, in a 2-1 victory over TFC Academy.
 Throughout the season he assisted in Croatia securing a postseason berth by finishing third in the First Division, and featured in the CSL Championship final against Brantford Galaxy, in a losing effort.
-In 2011, he played with the Hamilton Serbians and contributed the winning goal in securing the Hamilton Spectator Cup against Hamilton Sparta.
+In 2011, he played with the Hamilton Serbians and contributed to the winning goal in securing the Hamilton Spectator Cup against Hamilton Sparta.

 Personal life

 His brother Rhian Dodds was also a professional soccer player who played in the Scottish Premiership.